zilbert97/make-web-project/README.md

 - If verbose, echo files added (index.html, css/style.css)
 - Add config to pass default author, language, etc. for HTML files (currently set up as me); and default launch protocol?
 - Add a launch protocol option to choose to launch with Python, file path, etc.
+- Make all verbose into a single function call